-The Authority has recognised the additional pressures which the earlier closedown in 2017/18 will bring.
-We have been engaging with the Authority in the period leading up to the year end in order to proactively address issues as they emerge.
+The Authority has recognised the additional pressures which the earlier closedown of its accounts will bring.
+We have engaged with the Authority in order to proactively address issues as they emerge.

 However, when we began our on-site audit, in July 2017 we encountered significant delays with regard to the provision of working papers and valuation reports, which meant that the Authority was unable to meet the earlier agreed deadlines.
 The earlier deadlines for 2016/17 were suggested by the audit team as a trial run in anticipation of the earlier deadlines in 2017/18.
-As a result, this raises significant concerns over the Authority's ability to meet the early statutory deadlines in 2017/18.
+As a result, this raises significant concerns over the Authority's ability to meet the early statutory deadlines going forward.

 The Authority will need to strengthen its financial reporting by finalising the accounts in a shorter timescale.
 It should also consider a fundamental review of its approach to the closedown process, including the implementation of monthly or quarterly closedowns and early engagement with its external valuers.
-This will put the Authority in a better position to meet the 2017/18 deadline.
+Going forward this will put the Authority in a better position to meet the 2018/19 deadline.

 Officers took a proposal to Audit Committee on 6 March 2017 to make minor amendments to the Authority's accounting policies.
 We consider the accounting policies to be appropriate.
-However, we note that the Council has not disclosed a change in the way it has accounted for components of Council Dwellings, which involves a significant estimates.
+However, we noted that the Council has not disclosed a change in the way it has accounted for components of Council Dwellings, which involves significant estimates.
 This change affects the full financial year for the first time in 2016/17.
 This new methodology is discussed further in the following sections.